Baran (film): Synopsis

 It is winter in Tehran.
 Lateef is 17.
 He works at a construction site managed by Memar.
 Lateef prepares and serve tea and food for the workers with whom he frequently quarrels.
 They come from throughout Iran, but particularly Iranian Azerbaijan.
 Some are refugees from Afghanistan.
 They have no identity cards and are employed illegally.
 When labour inspectors arrive, they must hide.
 An Afghan worker, Najaf, falls, breaks his leg and is taken to hospital.
-Soltan, another Afghani, brings in Rahmat, Najaf's son, who is around 14 years old, to replace him.
+Soltan, another Afghan, brings in Rahmat, Najaf's son, who is around 14 years old, to replace him.
 Memar soon realizes that Rahmat is too young and switches the jobs of Rahmat and Lateef.
 Lateef is furious, threatens Rahmat, tries to sabotage his work and spies on him.

 One day, he is shocked to discover that Rahmat is a girl.
 As he watches her comb her hair, he becomes disoriented and hears strange sounds.
 His attitude changes; he becomes protective, helpful and desperately in love.
 While Rahmat does not express herself, over time she seems to respond.
 During a surprise visit of the inspectors, they encounter Rahmat.
 She panics and flees, and they pursue her.
 Lateef restrains the inspectors, allowing Rahmat to escape.
 Lateef is beaten and arrested.
 Memar must pay a fine, comply with the law, and lay off all illegals.